enrico-gonzales/java-tech-task/README.md

 ### Notes on timezones!

-MySQL and the spring-boot runtime must share the same timezone configuration, since LocalDate is zone-sensitive.
+MySQL and the spring-boot runtime must share the same timezone configuration, since I apparently ran into LocalDate zone-sensitiveness.
 For dev/test purposes I tweaked the provided docker-compose.yml.
 Out-of-the-box, in facts, the container runs in UTC while my local dev environment is on Australia/Sydney.
-Differences in timezones could potentially lead to inaccurate results when querying for recipes by date.
+Differences in timezones were potentially leading to inaccurate results when querying for recipes by date.

 # Lunch Microservice